Neutone/neutone_sdk/README.md

 ## Known issues

 - Freezing models on save can cause instabilities and thus freezing is disabled by default.
 We recommend trying to save models both with and without freeze.
-- Displaying metadata information does not currently work with local model loading in the plugin.
+- Displaying some metadata information does not currently work with local model loading in the plugin.
-- Lookahead and on the fly STFT transforms will be implemented at the SDK level in the near future but is currently possible with additional code.
+- Lookahead buffers will be implemented at the SDK level in the near future but is currently possible with additional code.
 An example is available in [this file](neutone_sdk/realtime_stft.py).
 - M1 acceleration is currently not supported.
+- Wrapping more complicated models can result in obscure TorchScript errors.

 <a name="contributing"/>